F.A.Q.: Google Analytics Spam

-In many occasions, the filter may seem like it is working when using the referral field this is because some of the spam has a short lifetime of weeks even days.
-So the spam just stop comming but it wasn't blocked
+On many occasions, the filter may seem like it is working when using the referral field because some of the spam has a short lifespan of weeks or even days.
+So the spam just stops coming but it isn't blocked

 Does the Spam harm my SEO/SERP?

 The short answer is NO, at least not directly.
 If we consider that the spam corrupts your data and may cloud your decisions then it can affect in some part your SEO.

 However, if we talk about the data left by the spammer, like the bounce rate or the Avg.
 Session time then you shouldn't worry about it, Google has officially stated that they don't use Google Analytics data as a ranking factor in any way, and John Mueller, Webmaster Analyst at Google, recently confirmed it: